WMGT-TV: WMGT-DT2

 WMGT-DT2, branded as Bounce TV Macon, is the primary Bounce TV and secondary MyNetworkTV-affiliated second digital subchannel of WMGT-TV, broadcasting in standard definition on channel 41.2.

 The subchannel first signed on the air on July 6, 2009.
 Prior to its launch, MyNetworkTV programming was previously carried as a secondary affiliation on Fox affiliate WGXA (channel 24) beginning with the service's launch on September 5, 2006.
 In the summer of 2011, WMGT-DT2 was rebranded as "My41.2."

-By March 2020, the Bounce TV programming once seen on Channel 41.3 was merged onto the schedule of WMGT-DT2, replacing the syndicated programming on the subchannel outside of the MyNetworkTV lineup; additionally, the latter's weeknight prime time programming was also moved to the graveyard slot in favor of Bounce TV's prime time offerings, an increasingly common fate for MyNetworkTV's schedule on a number of its affiliates.
+As contracts for syndicated programming expired, the Bounce TV programming formerly seen on Channel 41.3 was merged onto the schedule of WMGT-DT2 in March 2020, replacing the syndicated programming on the subchannel outside of the MyNetworkTV lineup; additionally, MyNetworkTV programming was also moved to 2 to 4 a.m. on Tuesday through Saturday mornings in favor of Bounce TV's prime time offerings, an increasingly common fate for the service on a number of its affiliates.

-Programming

-Syndicated programs broadcast on WMGT include Inside Edition and Access Hollywood.
-WMGT is one of a few NBC affiliates to air paid programming on weekdays.